11 of the Fastest Growing Vegetables For Your Homestead

 Lettuce leaves

 A delicious accompaniment to just about any diet.
-Lettuces are a cold-weather crop and respond extremely well to the selection harvesting method we’ve seen with other leafy greens.
+Lettuce is a cold-weather crop and responds exceptionally well to the selection harvesting method we’ve seen with other leafy greens.
 Plant spring and fall crops for the best results.

 When to Plant: Plant spring crops about 4 weeks before the last freeze date and fall crops about 4 weeks before the first freeze date.